Russell Awards for Excellence in Undergraduate Teaching

 Past awardees are not eligible for nomination.

-Each college may submit to the Office of Faculty Affairs one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, Education, and Veterinary Medicine may each forward two nominations per year.
+Each college may submit to the Office of Academic Programs one nomination per year with the exceptions that the Franklin College of Arts and Sciences may forward six nominations per year and the colleges of Agricultural and Environmental Sciences, Business, and Education may each forward two nominations per year.

 No more than one award will be made in a single year to faculty nominated from a single department.

-At the completion of the college/school selection process, the dean will submit one copy of each nominee's dossier to the Office of Faculty Affairs.
+At the completion of the college/school selection process, the Deans will submit one copy of each nominee's dossier to the Office of Academic Programs.
 The dossier must include:

-- A written statement prepared by the department head (or dean when appropriate) addressing the nominee's teaching excellence
+- A written statement prepared by the Department Head (or Deans when appropriate) addressing the nominee's teaching excellence

 - The nominee's curriculum vitae